Seb-GRAF/cv-builder/README.md

-# Battleship
+# CV Builder

-This apps allows you to fill in a form and export a fully rendered CV
+This apps allows you to fill in a form and export a formated CV example

 [LIVE](morepog.github.io/cv-builder)